ibm-cloud-docs/vsrx/vsrx-vlan-zone.md

 ```
 {: pre}

 Security policies use zones and addresses.
 As a result, you must also make the address book of the subnet available.
-In this example, we name the book `VSI_PRIV_NET`.
+In this example, the name of the book is `VSI_PRIV_NET`.
 To define the book, run the command:

 ```sh
 set security address-book global address VSI_PRIV_NET 10.150.236.128/26